pocc/pcapgraph/docs/pcap_preparation.rst

     editcap -t <offset> <infile> <outfile>

-More information about tshark usage can be found on the `editcap manpage
+More information about editcap usage can be found on the `editcap manpage
 <https://www.wireshark.org/docs/man-pages/editcap.html>`_